-Q: Hi, Catalina!
+Q: Hi, Maria!
 Can you introduce yourself?
 Tell us a little about who you are.

-Q: You haven't always been involved in running a Montessori school, what did you do before you dove into this lifestyle?
+Q: You haven't always been involved in Recycle Revolution, what did you do before you dove into this lifestyle?

 Q: Can you tell us a little about WHY you decided to make this leap?